-Paul is a civil practitioner specialising in Employment & Discrimination/Harassment, Public Inquiries and Child Abuse.
+Paul is a civil practitioner specialising in Employment & Discrimination/Harassment, and Public Inquiries.

 Paul was appointed to the C Panel of the Attorney General’s Counsel to the Crown in 2020 and undertakes public law work in his areas of specialism.

 He is ranked as a Leading Junior in Inquests and Inquiries by both the Legal 500 and by Chambers & Partners guides, in which he is described as an “Extremely bright and gifted barrister” and as “the best junior you can ask for”.